aminta/stackswell/README.md

-# Stackswell - Edited versione
+# Stackswell - Edited version

 - fixed bug that avoided to enter new float values for scales; limited bp to 2; created by default a small and xsmall style; rounding of font-size is normal for all fonts, rounding for line-height is selectable and by default is set to "muliple of 8"